Negotiating the Deal: Comprehensive Land Claims Agreements in Canada

 Kathy L. Brock, School of Policy Studies, Queen’s University

-Author InformationChristopher Alcantara is an associate professor in the Department of Political Science at Western University.
+Author InformationChristopher Alcantara is a professor in the Department of Political Science at Western University.

 Donald Smiley Prize awarded by the Canadian Political Science Association - Short-listed in 2014